nablarch/nablarch-document/en/application_framework/application_framework/messaging/db/getting_started/table_queue.rst

   4. Confirm that the data has been registered in the project table.

-  Execute the following SQL and check whether =unprocessed data is imported into the project table.
+  Execute the following SQL and check whether unprocessed data is imported into the project table.

   .. code-block:: sql